mikecvet/nl-sh/README.md

 `nl-sh` is best demonstrated with some examples (default behavior is to use GPT4 and assume `OPENAI_API_KEY` is available):

 ```
   ~/code/nl-sh ~>> ./target/release/nl-sh --help
   A natural language shell for *NIX systems

   Usage: nl-sh [OPTIONS]

   Options:
         --gpt4          Use the GPT4 API as a backend, reading from the OPENAI_API_KEY environment variable.
 Default behavior.
         --gpt35         Use the GPT3.5 Turbo API as a backend, reading from the OPENAI_API_KEY environment variable
-      --claude        Use the Anthropic Claude API as a backend, reading from the CLAUDE_API_KEY environment variable
+        --claude        Use the Anthropic Claude API as a backend (default: Claude 3 Sonnet), reading from the CLAUDE_API_KEY environment variable
         --local <path>  Use a local GGUF-based model as a backend, located at the provided path
         --stateless     Disable update of external shell history (default: false)

   ~/code/nl-sh ~>> ./target/release/nl-sh
   > [nl-sh] /Users/mike/code/nl-sh $ whoami